Wyliemaster/GD-Save-Tools/README.md

   - Tools: Just small scripts to help doing specific things in your save such as resetting a specific part of your save

   - Misc: uncategorised programs to do useless fun things to your save

+### Currently working on

+- A program to assist with navigation

+- Researching GameStatsManager related Bugs